jupiny/ndic/README.rst

 Command Line Interface
 ----------------------

 Furthermore, Ndic supports CLI(Command Line System).

-So you can use it in command line and get the return value of Ndic in terminals.
+So you can use it
+in command line and get the return value of the ``search`` fuction in terminals.
 It works by `Click`_.

 ::